 - All applicants under age 26 must submit their parents' most recent federal income tax returns as well as their own.

 - Parents are urged to contribute according to their financial ability even if applicant is legally independent, and applicants are expected to make an appropriate and meaningful contribution toward the cost of the program.

 - Scholarship priority is given to applicants who have never been to Israel, although those who have previously traveled to Israel may still apply.
 JUF Israel experience scholarships cannot be used to extend a current program or for programs that are substantially similar to a program in which the applicant has already participated.

 - Prior involvement in Jewish communal activities is not a requirement for receiving a financial need scholarship.

 Please note: If you are currently in high school and have not yet graduated (even if you are applying to go on an Israel program after you graduate from high school), you must fill out the high school scholarship application, not the college student/young adult application.

-Scholarship applications for fall and academic year programs are due June 1.
+Scholarship applications for winter and spring programs are due November 1.
 FACTS Grant & Aid Assessment will be conducting the financial analysis for Israel experience scholarships.
-Applicants can apply online at FACTS Grant & Aid Assessment (please choose the Summer/Fall application and the 2022 Summer/Fall term) by June 1 and will be notified by mid-July, following the meeting of the Scholarship Committee.
+Applicants can apply online at FACTS Grant & Aid Assessment (please choose the Winter/Spring application and the 2022-2023 School Year term) by November 1 and will be notified by early December, following the meeting of the Scholarship Committee.
 Applications are not considered on a rolling basis, so early submission of a scholarship application will not change the notification date.

-Scholarship applications for winter and spring programs are due November 1.
-Please refer back to this page for more information and the application link in mid-September.
+Scholarship applications for programs starting in the fall are due June 1.
+Please refer back to this page for more information and the application link in mid-January.